Learn the difference between positive vs negative mindset and how to change a negative mindset

 Characteristics of a positive mindset

-And here’s something important: someone with a positive mindset still spirals sometimes.
+Setbacks feel temporary.
+Not good, just not permanent.
+They might still spiral.
 The difference is they catch it sooner and recover faster.

-I want to be honest with you: I didn’t naturally have any of this.
-I had to learn it, badly and slowly, after spending a long time in the opposite place.
+I didn’t naturally have any of this.
+I had to learn it, slowly and badly, after spending a long time in the opposite place.

 Characteristics of a negative mindset